 - Sole Provider of Silicon Nitride Medical Devices.
-We believe we are the only company that designs, develops, manufactures and sells medical grade silicon nitride-based products.
+We believe we are the only company that designs, develops, manufactures and sells medical grade silicon nitridebased products.
 Due to its key characteristics, we believe our silicon nitride enables us to offer new and transformative products across multiple medical specialties.
 In addition, with the FDA clearance of our silicon nitride Valeo products, we are the only company to develop and manufacture a ceramic for use in FDA cleared spinal fusion medical devices in the United States. - In-House Manufacturing Capabilities.
-We operate an 18,000 square foot manufacturing facility located at our corporate headquarters in Salt Lake City, Utah.
+We operate a 19,000 square foot manufacturing facility located at our corporate headquarters in Salt Lake City, Utah.
 This operation complies with the FDA's quality system regulation, or QSR, and is certified under the International Organization for Standardization's, or ISO, standard 13485:2016 for medical devices.
 This facility allows us to rapidly design and produce silicon nitride products while controlling the entire manufacturing process from raw material to finished components.
 We have signed a 10-year lease at a building near its headquarters in Salt Lake City, Utah to house development and manufacturing activities for SINTX Armor.
-TA&T operates out of two facilities in Millersville, MD totaling 15.840 square feet. - Extensive Network of Scientific Collaborators.
+TA&T operates out of two facilities in Millersville, MD totaling 15,840 square feet.
+Subsequent to December 31, 2023 we entered into an amended lease agreement reducing this area to 13,560 square feet. - Extensive Network of Scientific Collaborators.
 We have developed strong, multi-year, collaborative relationships with surgeons who have used our products.
 These surgeons have supported us in collecting clinical data on silicon nitride and on reporting the successful patient outcomes they have observed.
 We also have long standing relations with university laboratories in Japan and the US and participate in a European consortium on silicon nitride. - Highly Experienced Management and Technical Advisory Team.
 Members of our management team have extensive experience in silicon nitride, ceramics, research and development, manufacturing and operations, product development, launching of new silicon nitride products into multiple industries.
 We also collaborate with a network of leading technical advisors in the design, development and use of our silicon nitride products and product candidates.